qbeyond/terraform-google-landing-zone/prerequisites/README.md

 module "required_groups_bootstrap" {
   source = "path/to/required_groups_bootstrap"

   billing_project     = "my-billing-project"
-  organization_id   = "1234567890"
-  domain            = "example.com"
+  organization_domain = "test.customer.de"
 }
 ```

 ## Module Variables
 billing_project: (Required) The ID of the billing project to associate with the resources created by this module.
-organization_id: (Required) The ID of the organization that will contain the groups created by this module.
+organization_domain: (Required) The domain name of the organization that will contain the groups created by this module.
-domain: (Required) The domain name to use for the group email addresses.